 The contractor shall undertake a series of quality checks to ensure the quantitative data is fit for analysis.
 This shall include cleaning and checking the data.
 The contractor shall undertake a full data clean once the data is downloaded to eradicate any errors, which have the potential to distort the findings.
 The contractor shall then ensure the data is able to be used for a broad range of analysis.
 This shall involve restructuring variables to maximise the opportunities for statistical analysis including, but not limited to, re-coding continuous data into categorical data to create variables such as age group.
 The contractor shall then agree with the Department the extent to which weighting strategies are required to account for the census approach taken in the surveys and where appropriate the contractor shall use weighting to overcome the limitations of available sample.
 The purpose of weighting is to address selection and non-response bias and strategies shall concentrate on variables that have a hypothetical relationship to the topic of interest.

-For surveys of qualified teachers, the contractor shall use the School Workforce Census (SWC) to assess how representative the achieved samples are in terms of individual characteristics (e.g. gender, age) as well as the target weighting variables.

-For potential trainees the contractor shall aggregate UCAS data to inform weighting of subject and region.

-If necessary, the UCAS data shall be used to weight responses for the sample selected from UCAS Media of those accepting their ITT placement in AY2018/19.

-The DQT shall be used to inform weighting of the trainee teachers’ sample.
+<redacted>

 The contractor shall then undertake quantitative data analysis, which shall involve the interrogation of data in relation to the key aims and objectives of the evaluation.
 Top-line analysis will enable the determination of the bivariate analysis to be used, such as cross-tabulations, that are possible given the sample size within key sub-groups.
 This may include demographic characteristics along with other teaching career stage, school level and engagement with the scheme to date variables.
 The variables to be used will be discussed and agreed with the Department.
 The contractor’s descriptive statistical analysis will be supplemented by advanced multivariate techniques including linear and logistic regression.
 Having analysed the data using SPSS, it shall be visualized using Excel and Tableau for presentational purposes and ease of interpretation.